 The armies each have a chain of command starting with the army commander at the top.
 Directly subordinate to him are corps commanders (with 3 stars on their counters).
-Subordinate to the corps commanders are division commanders (2 stars) that are part of that corps.
+Subordinate to the corps commanders are division commanders (2 stars) who are part of that corps.
 Subordinate to the division commanders are the brigade commanders (1 star) of that division.
 Regiments are subordinate to their brigade commanders.
-Units are marked, and may have corps badges or color codes, to show where they fall in the command structure.

 - Commanders from the division up have a Command Value (CV) printed on their counter.
 This value may be used to give a DRM in combat, assist in reorganizing disorganized units, and to determine if the commander may place his subordinates in command.
 No commander may place his subordinates in command unless he is himself in command.